 collaboratively delivered one of the largest and most patronised beer production and hospitality venues in the South-West.
-The site, surrounded on all sides by the public varied program and the design seamlessly integrates pragmatic requirements to
+The site, surrounded on all sides by the public varied program and the design seamlessly environment to inhabit.

 AWARD FOR COMMERCIAL ARCHITECTURE